Skip to content

 FireFly Controller

 FireFly Controller is designed to be operational all by itself.
-The "other half" will appreciate this fail-safe, because it's as dependable as what they've used everywhere else:
+Others in your household will appreciate this fail-safe, because it's as dependable as what they've used everywhere else:

 • ✅ You still have local control of all circuits when your home automation is offline